Smoky Mountain Flyfishing And

 I have been attempting for a few years to replant ginseng back into the forest all over East Tennessee and many of my young plants are getting close to the size and age that they will become a part of that 200 year old tradition.
 For the sake of the mountain people in East Tennessee, I hope the tradition never ends.
 It has helped to pay for many sets of clothes and shoes for school age children for all of this past century and many families could still use a little help at the end of the year.

 Since I had never dug or dried any before, it will help me to learn more about the skills that I might be able to pass on to another generation.
 You can see a few pictures that I took of a plant with ripe berries and another of a root that Carolyn dug with an exceptionally long feeder or tap root at the bottom.
 This root was about 30 years old.
-We finished the day with several roots and we hope to be back in the mountains until we get our allotted 25 roots for this season.
+We finished the day with 5 roots each and we hope to be back in the mountains until we get our allotted 25 roots for this season.

 I hope to run into you on the mountain.